SISO Output Affine Feedback Transformation Group and Its Faa di Bruno Hopf Algebra

-When Fliess operators $F_c$ and $F_d$ are connected in a parallel-product fashion, it was shown in \cite{Fliess_81} that $F_cF_d=F_{c\shuffle d}$.
-If $F_c$ and $F_d$ with $c\in\allseriesell$ and $d\in\allseriesm$ are interconnected in a cascade manner, the composite system $F_c\circ F_d$ has the Fliess operator representation $F_{c\circ d}$, where $c\circ d$ denotes the {\em composition product} of $c$ and $d$ as described in \cite{Ferfera_79,Ferfera_80}.
+When convergent Fliess operators are connected in a parallel-sum configuration, it is elementary to show that the composite system satisfies $F_c+F_d=F_{c+d}$.
+It was shown in \cite{Fliess_81} for the parallel-product connection that $F_cF_d=F_{c\shuffle d}$.
+If $F_c$ and $F_d$ with $c\in\allseriesellLC$ and $d\in\allseriesmLC$ are interconnected in a cascade manner, the composite system $F_c\circ F_d$ has the Fliess operator representation $F_{c\circ d}$, where $c\circ d$ denotes the {\em composition product} of $c$ and $d$ as described in \cite{Ferfera_80}.
 This product is associative and $\re$-linear in its left argument $c$.
-In the event that two Fliess operators are interconnected to form a feedback system, the closed-loop system has a Fliess operator representation whose generating series is the {\em feedback product} of $c$ and $d$, denoted by $c@d$ \cite{Ferfera_79,Gray-Li_05}.
-Consider, for example, the SISO case where $X=\{x_0,x_1\}$ and $\ell=1$.
-Define the set of operators \begdi \Fliessdelta=\{I+F_c\;:\;c\in\allseries\}, \enddi where $I$ denotes the identity map.
-It is convenient to introduce the symbol $\delta$ as the (fictitious) generating series for the identity map.
+In the event that two convergent Fliess operators are interconnected to form a feedback system, the closed-loop system has a convergent Fliess operator representation whose generating series is the {\em output feedback product} of $c$ and $d$, denoted by $c@d$ \cite{Gray-etal_SCL14,Thitsa-Gray_12}.
+Consider, for example, the SISO case where the alphabet $X=\{x_0,x_1\}$ and $\ell=1$.
+Define the set of {\it unital Fliess operators} $ \Fliessdelta=\{I+F_c:c\in\allseriesLC\}, $ where $I$ denotes the identity map, i.e., $I[u]=u$.
+It is convenient to introduce the symbol $\delta$ as the (fictitious) generating series for $I$.
 That is, $F_\delta:=I$ such that $I+F_c:=F_{\delta+c}=F_{c_\delta}$ with $c_\delta:=\delta+c$.
-The set of all such generating series for $\Fliessdelta$ is denoted by $\allseriesdelta$. $\Fliessdelta$ forms a group under the composition \begdi F_{c_\delta}\circ F_{d_\delta}=(I+F_c)\circ(I+F_d)= F_{c_\delta\circ d_\delta}, \enddi where $c_\delta\circ d_\delta:=\delta+d+c\modcomp d$, and $\modcomp$ denotes the {\em modified composition product} \cite{Gray-Duffaut_Espinosa_SCL11}.\footnote{The same symbol will be used for composition on $\allseries$ and $\allseriesdelta$.
+The set of all such generating series for $\Fliessdelta$ is denoted by $\allseriesdeltaLC$ with the augmented alphabet $X_{\delta}:=\{\delta\} \cup X$.
+It has been proved that $\Fliessdelta$ forms a group under the composition $F_{c_\delta}\circ F_{d_\delta}=(I+F_c)\circ(I+F_d)= F_{c_\delta\circ d_\delta}$, where $c_\delta\circ d_\delta:=\delta+d+c\modcomp d$, and $\modcomp$ denotes the {\em modified composition product} \cite{Gray-Li_05}.\footnote{The same symbol will be used for composition on $\allseries$ and $\allseriesdelta$.